KaixoCode/pack_utils/README.md

 std::tuple<int, double, float, int> values{ 1, 2.0, 3.f, 4 };
 assert(values | last_unique | take_last<2> | forward<1> == 4);
 ```
+The tuple is first filtered on the last unique occurence of all the types, so this should result in `{ 2.0, 3.f, 4 }`, then the last 2 elements are taken `{ 3.f, 4 }`, and then the element at position 1 is forwarded out of the tuple, so `4` is the result.
+The type of the result is `int&&`, since it is forwarded out using `forward<I>`.
+You can also just get a reference to an element using `std::get<I>()`, in that case the result type would have been `int&`.

 Here are some more examples: